coldtype/coldtype/README.md

 ## What does a Coldtype program look like?

-First, make sure to have the Coldtype desktop app open on your computer, and also have a virtual environment activated on the command line, with coldtype installed (as described at the top of this readme).
+First, make sure to have the Coldtype desktop app open on your computer, and also have a virtual environment activated on the command line, with coldtype installed (as described above).

 Now, some example code: